wechaty/wechaty/README.md

 Learn more about Projects Using Wechaty at [Wiki:PoweredByWechaty](https://github.com/chatie/wechaty/wiki/PoweredByWechaty)

-## Find a Good Server
+## FIND A GOOD SERVER

 The best practice for running Wechaty Docker/NPM is using a VPS(Virtual Private Server) outside of China, which can save you hours of time because `npm install` and `docker pull` will run smoothly without any problem.

 The following VPS providers are used by the Wechaty team, and they worked perfectly in production.
 You can use the following link to get one in minutes.
 Also, doing this can support Wechaty because you are referred by us.